dzyphr/SigmaParticle/README.md

  run `./new_Frame yourContractNameHere`

- cd to the contract folder
+ `cd` to the contract folder

- edit the .env with the following parameters:
+ edit the `.env` hidden file with the following parameters:

  `testnetNode="http://127.0.0.1:9052/"` _if you arent running local node change this, whole project only tested with testnet at the moment_